Lackluster US loses to Japan 2-0 in World Cup warmup

 Back in the World Cup after missing the 2018 tournament, the Americans open in Qatar against No. 19 Wales on Nov.
 21, play fifth-ranked England four days later and close the first round against No. 22 Iran on Nov.
 29.

-Japan, preparing for its seventh straight World Cup, opens against No. 11 Germany on Nov.
-23, meets 34th-ranked Costa Rica four days later and closes group play against No. 6 Spain on Dec.
-1.

-Players’ shouts to each other were audible during a match played before a crowd of under 10,000 in 54,600-capacity Merkur Spiel-Arena.
+Players’ shouts to each other were audible during a match played before a crowd of 5,149 in 54,600-capacity Merkur Spiel-Arena.

 Gio Reyna and Dest started despite having not played 90-minute matches for their clubs this season.
 Reyna, fit following a leg injury that wrecked his 2021-22 season, had not started for the U.S. in a year.
 He wore the No. 21 of his father, former U.S. captain Claudio Reyna.